First, Do No Harm: AI Supervisor Scaffolds Novice Growth in Counselor Education: Methodology

-We aims to develop a LLM-based psychological counseling supervision system that observes therapist-client dialogues and provides professional feedback for novice therapists.
+\paragraph{Task Definition} Psychological counseling supervision is not merely error detection, but a mechanism for ethical growth.
+We therefore formulate an LLM-based psychological counseling supervision mechanism that observes counselor-client dialogues and provides professional feedback for novice counselors.
 Let $\mathcal{H} = \{u_1, u_2, ..., u_n\}$ denote the dialogue history, where $u_i$ represents the utterance in the $i$-th turn.
 Let $\mathcal{S}$ denote the set of mistaken utterances, $\mathcal{M}$ the set of mistake categories, and $\mathcal{F}$ the set of feedback.
-We formalize the supervision task as the following joint probability distribution:

-where $f \in \mathcal{F}$, $m \in \mathcal{M}$, and $s \in \mathcal{S}$.
+We formalize the supervision task as the following joint probability distribution $P(f, m, s | \mathcal{H}) ,$ where $f \in \mathcal{F}$, $m \in \mathcal{M}$, and $s \in \mathcal{S}$.
 According to the chain rule of probability, this joint distribution can be decomposed into three sequential conditional probabilities.
-First, the model performs Problematic Sentence Location by computing $P(s | \mathcal{H})$, which locates the specific utterance containing the therapist's mistake based on the dialogue history.
-Second, given the identified mistaken utterance, the model conducts Mistake Category Classification through $P(m | \mathcal{H}, s)$, determining the clinical category of the identified problem.
-Finally, the model generates comprehensive supervision feedback via Feedback Generation, modeled as $P(f | \mathcal{H}, s, m)$, which synthesizes all available information to produce actionable guidance.
+First, the model performs Ethical Violation Location by computing $P(s | \mathcal{H})$, which locates the specific utterance containing the counselor's mistake based on the dialogue history.
+Second, given the identified mistaken utterance, the model conducts Violated Principle Classification through $P(m | \mathcal{H}, s)$, determining the clinical category of the identified problem.
+Finally, the model generates explanatory pedagogical feedback via Feedback Synthesis, modeled as $P(f | \mathcal{H}, s, m)$, which synthesizes all available information to produce actionable guidance.
 Therefore, the complete generation process can be expressed as:

-This formulation enables our system to mimic the cognitive process of real clinical supervisors: observing dialogues, identifying problems, analyzing their nature, and ultimately providing constructive guidance.